🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 2. The Recipe: The 50/50 Rule

-Warning: Never pour pure milk on a plant!
-This will clog the pores of the soil, create bad smells, and attract flies.
+Warning, never pour pure milk on a plant!
+This would clog the soil's pores, create bad odors, and attract flies.

 • 50% milk (preferably skimmed or semi-skimmed to avoid fats).